tiagokv/cmp588/README.md

 The *tests* contain unit tests in Google Test framework.

-Sometimes, boost library is used for checking the correctness of a algorithm being check.
+Sometimes, boost library is used for checking the correctness of a algorithm being check or even as helper library.

 Dependencies:

-- Boost (Download it and set BOOST_ROOT)
+- Boost (Download & **Compile** it and set BOOST_ROOT)
 - Google Test (It will download it automatically)

 *Parental Advisory*: I'm not an expert with neither CMake, g++ and C++.
 Hence, probably, you will find a newbie setup but functionable (I hope).